Netrunner-Academy/netrunner.academy/src/content/docs/os-security/desktop-insecurity.md

 - [Linux Security](https://netrunner.academy/os-security/linux/)

 There are many reasons as to why Mobile OSs are far superior to Desktop.
-In the case of linux, the lack of a proper security model, strong app sandboxing, verified boot and exploit mitigations are all lacking or not implemented at all.
+In the case of Linux, the lack of a proper security model, strong app sandboxing, verified boot and exploit mitigations are all lacking or not implemented at all.
 Lastly, the monolitic nature of the Linux kernel itself makes it a huge attack vector.
 [User namespaces](https://www.man7.org/linux/man-pages/man7/user_namespaces.7.html) are another big issue, as they allow unprivileged users to interact with parts of the kernel which are normally reserved for root.
 Unsurprisingly this causes many possibilities for privilege escalation.
 [Secureblue](https://github.com/secureblue/secureblue) attempts to fix this by providing images without user namespaces, however this breaks functionality like [Toolbox](https://containertoolbx.org/), as they put it: